-Mark Nepo: Yeah, I love that quote, without liberating yourself first, yeah, is like carpeting here Earth rather than wearing sandals.
+Mark Nepo: Yeah, I love that quote, without liberating yourself first, yeah, is like carpeting the Earth rather than wearing sandals.
 Exactly.
 Which is just fantastic.
 And but so as a start, I live here in Michigan, being the Native American nation that was here is still here.
 But, you know, historically, it was the Ojibwe nation.
 And they like many indigenous cultures, they have a constellation of creation myths.
 So this is this one story is how the Great Spirit connected everything in existence.
-So he was contemplating how to do that when a little worm inched over and said, I can help.
-And the great spirit was pleased that one of his smallest creatures could win would offer some help.
-So he said very well, a little worm help us a little worm install over and started to spin, barely seeable silk threads from its guts.
+So he was contemplating how to do that when a little worm inched over and said, ‘I can help’.
+And the Great Spirit was pleased that one of his smallest creatures would offer some help.
+So he said ‘very well, a little worm help us’ a little worm inched over and started to spin, barely seeable silk threads from its guts.
 And sure enough, in enough time, it connected everything in existence, and you know, like a spider web that you might see in an old barn or something.
 And you might not see it fully until the light shines on it.
-And just like that, you couldn’t really see the threads that connected everything except when the great spirit, like the sun leaned over and Oh, my God, there’s this golden web connecting everything.
-So the great spirit was very pleased.
+And just like that, you couldn’t really see the threads that connected everything except when the Great Spirit, like the sun leaned over and Oh my God, there’s this golden web connecting everything.
+So the Great Spirit was very pleased.
 Thank you little worm, you have saved us, not by being great, but by being true to your own nature.
 I will let you live forever.

 Rick Archer: And there’s a Well, the idea that there’s sort of an infinite correlation between every point in creation and every other point in creation.
 And I’ve heard physicists explain how this is actually the case, I can’t really do justice to their explanation, but that every iota of creation, every little bit, is correlated with every other little bit at a certain very fundamental level, there’s a complete inter correlation, which speaks to the unity of everything at its deepest level.

-Mark Nepo: level.
-Yeah, that’s beautiful.
+Mark Nepo: Yeah, that’s beautiful.
 That’s amazing.
-Yeah.

-Rick Archer: One final wrap up point.
-And this is not necessarily a smooth segue.
+Rick Archer: Yeah.
+One final wrap up point.
+And this is not necessarily a smooth segue way.
 But we were talking earlier about, you know, how, with automation and so on, there may be less for people to do and what are they gonna do with their spare time?
 And you were, you gave a nice answer to that.
 And I was reminded of Abraham Maslow’s hierarchy of needs.
-And, you know, where as certain fundamental things are taken care of, we rise to the next level on the pyramid, and we want to address that thing.
-And then, you know, eventually the peak of the pyramid is self actualization.
+And, you know, whereas certain fundamental things are taken care of, we rise to the next level on the pyramid, and we want to address ‘that’ thing.
+And then, you know, eventually the peak of the pyramid is self-actualization.
 And I think this is kind of natural, I think that naturally as people are able to be less enslaved by the sort of basic necessities of life because these things are being taken care of more and more, presuming that society can organize itself in such a way that all the wealth is, is available, more universally, so that, you know, so people don’t have to struggle that there’ll be a kind of greater flourishing of art and creativity and spirit It’s particularly spirituality, because it’s a fundamental human need.
 And people just kind of think, Okay, what am I gonna do myself?
 Well, you know, maybe I should study this book, maybe I should learn to meditate, maybe I should, you know, engage in learn tai chi or something like that.
 It’ll, it’ll be conducive to really more of a golden age in society?

 Mark Nepo: Yeah.
 And so I think that, I think that that’s true.
 I, you know, I going back to my cancer journey, I mean, by believing in everything, I do believe that all things are true.
 And our job is to figure out or feel how, in the, in the logic of spirit.
-And so I think that, that there’s, you know, dH Winnicott was a child psychologist who really developed this whole notion of healthy attachment and belonging that that comes first even before Maslow’s needs.
+And so I think that, that there’s, you know, DH Winnicott was a child psychologist who really developed this whole notion of healthy attachment and belonging that that comes first even before Maslow’s needs.
 And so I thought, you know, I throw that in.
-And I also throw in my, that in where we are now, it’s important to 10 what matters first.
+And I also throw in my, that in where we are now, it’s important to tend what matters first.
 And just a very personal kind of example, in, you know, somewhere along the way, I realized that no one taught me this.
-But, you know, I started saving what matters, I put it at the end of my list, like I do all the tedious stuff first and save it as a reward or something like, well, when I’m all done, then I’ll like, I’ll read this book, or all metal, or I’ll meditate or all those do that what I love.
-And you know, and then I realized that hat backwards, because I need to 10 what matters first, because that cleans my ears, my eyes, my heart, and it makes everything that I do that I do with more care, and it makes the tedious bearable.
+But, you know, I started saving what matters, I put it at the end of my list, like I do all the tedious stuff first and save it as a reward or something like, well, when I’m all done, then I’ll like, I’ll read this book, or I’ll med, or I’ll meditate or all those do that what I love.
+And you know, and then I realized that backwards, because I need to tend what matters first, because that cleans my ears, my eyes, my heart, and it makes everything that I do that I do with more care, and it makes the tedious bearable.